 Requirement R6: Besides the qualitative relations that we need to model between protections and attacks, it is also useful to model the relation quantitatively where possible.
 This can facilitate more accurate evaluations of the strength of protections given an application, its assets, and potential attacks.
 In literature, many metrics to measure that strength have already been proposed.
-For example, software complexity metrics have been proposed to quantify the potency of obfuscations, i.e., the extent with which obfuscations make manual code comprehension tasks and automatic de-obfuscation techniques harder [13, 14, 15].
-Other authors have proposed combining many different metrics for assessing the strength of a wider range of protections [16, 17, 18] or have evaluated which metrics are better predictors of obfuscation quality [19].
+For example, software complexity metrics have been proposed to quantify the potency of obfuscations, i.e., the extent with which obfuscations make manual code comprehension tasks and automatic de-obfuscation techniques harder (Collberg et al., 1997; 1998; Schrittwieser et al., 2016).
+Other authors have proposed combining many different metrics for assessing the strength of a wider range of protections (Anckaert et al., 2007; Tonella et al., 2014; Ceccato, 2016) or have evaluated which metrics are better predictors of obfuscation quality (Ceccato et al., 2015).

-Requirement R7: We need a way to help users populate the KB system, without requiring them to be modelling experts, i.e., by using visual model editors or textual data that can be easily translated and imported.
+Requirement R7: We need a way to help users populate the KB, without requiring them to be modelling experts, i.e., by using visual model editors or textual data that can be easily translated and imported.
 Similarly we need a way to help users in extending the model by importing new information from different sources into a unique format.